Jaakk0S/fixplayground/README.md

 - Simulates FIX by creating an Acceptor (execution broker, seller) and Initiator (investment manager, buyer) services
 - The services communicate in raw FIX
 - The services are Spring Boot applications running in Docker containers
+- Acceptor actively outputs the traffic in its FIX ports to a websocket
 - Initiator provides a REST interface to send commands over a REST client
 - React GUI